Poor Wigan fall to defeat by Leeds

 Wigan scarcely threatened the Leeds try line and their misery was compounded when Jake Bibby's late effort was ruled out by the video referee.

-This was the first time that the Warriors, who fell to a 26-2 home defeat by rivals St Helens last week, had failed to register a single point in a home game in Super League history.
+This was the first time the Warriors, who fell to a 26-2 home defeat by rivals St Helens last week, had failed to register a single point in a home game in Super League history.

-A third straight win for Richard Agar's men moved them back into the play-off spots in fifth in the Super League table.
+A third straight win for Richard Agar's men moves them back into the play-off spots in fifth in the Super League table.

 The Rhinos played most of the final 20 minutes of the first half with 12 men after Zane Tetevano was sin-binned and Luke Briscoe was then shown a yellow card just before Tetevano came back on to the field.